-Thanks to a grant of more than $570,000 from Lotterywest, the Our Park, Our Place project has a strong focus on working together with local governments to enhance the wellbeing of residents in Bassendean, Bayswater, Belmont and Canning.
+Thanks to a grant of more than $570,000 from Lotterywest, the Our Park, Our Place project is being rolled out in Perth, and has a strong focus on working together with local governments to enhance the wellbeing of residents – in Bassendean, Bayswater, and Canning.

 The project sets out to give residents the knowledge and skills to take action for their own neighbourhoods, to reconnect with their local parks and each other, and to create cool green spaces in a changing climate.
 Consulting and engaging community underpins the entire project.

 We’ll be asking residents what they think about green space and involving communities in designing their parks, as well as offering educational sessions, workshops and community art and planting days.

 While each project may look a little different for each group of residents we work alongside, the focus is all about enabling reconnection – to nature and to each other – to co-design outcomes that are sustained and resilient.